aaron777collins/ConnectedDrivingPipelineV4/docs/Getting Started/setup.md

     *Make sure to always activate your venv before running anything in this pipeline*

-7. Install the required modules
+7. Install the required modules (note that on the super computer you can use --no-index to install from the local cache)

     ``` bash
     pip install -r requirements.txt